Killers0992/ExpressionsEditor/README.md

 Any generated stuff goes into Assets/AutoGen

-Any bugs/issues make issue or send message via discord Killers0992#4552
+Any bugs/issues make issue on github or send message via discord Killers0992#4552